 - Cover the cake with plastic wrap and place in freezer for 1-2 hours or in the fridge overnight.

-Ingredients for Cinnamon Swirl Sauce:
+Cinnamon Swirl Sauce:

 - Blend all ingredients together until smooth.

 - Transfer into a squeeze bottle that has a long tip with a small hole.

 - To learn more about maple syrup by clicking (here).

 - Is agave a good choice?
 Click (here).

 - Why do I specify Ceylon cinnamon?
 Click (here) to learn why.

 - What is Himalayan pink salt and does it really matter?
 Click (here) to read more about it.

 - Is coconut butter the same as coconut oil?
 Click (here) to find out.